(For your shopping convenience, this post contains affiliate links.)

 - 1 pound Jimmy Dean Sage Sausage

-- 8 oz. crimini or button mushrooms, sliced
+- 8 ounces crimini or button mushrooms sliced

 - 2 cups chicken broth